docs / integration / ci-cd

 opentraces setup trufflehog --enable

-opentraces setup llm-review --enable
+opentraces setup privacy-filter --enable

 GitHub Actions Example